Last updated on September 2, 2016

 Connecticut absentee ballot deadlines

 - Absentee ballot application deadlines: No specific deadline.
 Absentee ballots will be issued starting thirty-one days before Election Day.
 We recommend applying at least one month before Election Day.

-- Voted ballots are due: Received by the day before Election Day (in person).
+- Voted ballots are due: Received by 8:00 p.m. on Election Day.